 Ever wondered if you’re brushing your teeth the right way?
 A Bluetooth-enabled coaching tool can help.
 It might feature a position sensor that tracks how long you brush a certain area of your mouth.
 This could be helpful if you don’t have a quad timer.
 But if you do, you’ll know exactly how long you’re spending (30 seconds).
 Or it might tell you if you’re using too much pressure.
 Which again, is also done by a pressure sensor.

-If you’re a super tech type who loves stats and tracking stuff, this may be appealing.
-For other people, the use is limited.
+If you’re a super tech type who loves stats and tracking stuff, this could work for you.

 Premium storage case and charger

 A premium storage case may have room for multiple brush heads, or be enclosed in premium material, like leather.
 Or the charger may come with a USB port and a built-in smartphone stand for use with the toothbrush’s app.

 A quad pacer tells you when you’ve spent 30 seconds on one quadrant of your mouth.
 Currently, there are no studies that show brushing longer in smaller areas makes any difference to plaque removal.
 So, again, a quad pacer isn’t necessary but it does help you avoid overbrushing in certain areas.